pipelight/boulette/README.md

-  enableZsh = true; # Optional: Will add guards for `shutdown` and `reboot` commands to your `zsh` interactive shell sessions. enableBash = true; # Optional: Will add guards for `shutdown` and `reboot` commands to your `bash` interactive shell sessions. enableFish = true; # Optional: Will add guards for `shutdown` and `reboot` commands to your `fish` interactive shell sessions. challengeType = "hostname"; # Optional: Defaults to ask.
+  enableZsh = true; # Optional: Will add guards for `shutdown` and `reboot` commands to your `zsh` interactive shell sessions. enableBash = true; # Optional: Will add guards for `shutdown` and `reboot` commands to your `bash` interactive shell sessions. enableFish = true; # Optional: Will add guards for `shutdown` and `reboot` commands to your `fish` interactive shell sessions. challengeType = "hostname"; # Optional: Defaults to hostname.
 One of "ask" "hostname", or "numbers". sshOnly = false # Boolean, default is`false`.
 Optional: Boulette confirmation prompts will be triggerd inside ssh session only.
 Only effects the enable{zsh,bash,fish} options.
 };
 ```